-For many of us dealing with hard water is a daily challenge.
-Hard water deposits collect on plumbing fixtures and inside pipes slowly through daily use.
-These deposits can affect the function of plumbing fixtures and they can be quite unsightly.
+For many of us, dealing with hard water is a daily challenge.
+Hard water deposits gradually collect on plumbing fixtures and inside pipes through daily use.
+These deposits can affect the function of your fixtures and can be quite unsightly.
 To keep faucets and fixtures looking nice and working correctly it’s a good idea to clean hard water deposits regularly.
-There is no need to purchase special cleaning products because regular white vinegar can be used effectively to clean hard water deposits.
+There is no need to purchase special cleaning products because regular white vinegar (sometimes with the help of vigorous scrubbing) will do the job.

 Kitchen and bathroom faucets can quickly accumulate hard water deposits anywhere that water tends to collect.
-This can make even a relatively new faucet look old and dingy because regular cleaning doesn’t remove the buildup.
-Vinegar can be used to help loosen the hard water film and buildup before scrubbing.
+This can make even a relatively new faucet look old and dingy because everyday cleaning doesn’t remove the buildup.
+Use vinegar to help loosen the hard water film and buildup before scrubbing.

-- Drape a vinegar soaked rag on the faucet making sure to have direct contact with all of the hard water deposits.
+- Soak a clean rag in vinegar and drape it over the faucet, making sure there is direct contact with all of the hard water deposits.

-- Remove the rag and use a non-scratch scrub sponge to scrub the faucet focusing on areas with the most buildup.
-Repeat these three steps as necessary to remove all of the hard water deposits.
+- Remove the rag and use a non-scratch sponge to scrub the faucet, focusing on areas with the most buildup.
+Repeat these three steps as needed to remove all of the hard water deposits.

-Note: Avoid scratching the faucet finish by using only non-scratch __ and making sure to use plenty of water.
-Even a non-scratch sponge can scratch the finish if both the sponge and faucet are dry.
+Note: Prevent scratching the faucet's finish by using only non-scratch sponge or pad along with plenty of water.
+Even a non-scratch sponge can scratch the finish if both the sponge and the faucet are dry.

-Although hard water deposits in a faucet aerator may not be visible they can really affect the flow of water.
-If you notice water isn’t flowing the same, reduced water pressure, or an erratic spray it is likely that the aerator is clogged.
-To clean hard water deposits in an aerator is very simple.
+Although hard water deposits in a faucet aerator may not be visible, they can really affect the flow of water.

-- Remove the aerator carefully to avoid scratching or denting it.
+- Remove the aerator carefully to prevent scratching or denting it.

 - Remove any loose debris from inside the aerator and rinse it out with water.
-Then soak it in vinegar for a few minutes.
+Then soak it in vinegar for at least 30 minutes, preferably overnight.

-- Using a small scrub brush or an old toothbrush remove any remaining debris from the aerator screen and rinse it with water once again.
+- Use a small scrub brush or old toothbrush to remove any remaining debris from the aerator screen, and rinse it with water once again.